axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

    |widget-info|

-If you have the permission, you can re-size, re-arrange, create, or delete widgets using the **Edit** buttonin the upper right corner of your dashboard:
+If you have the permission, you can re-size, re-arrange, create, or delete widgets using the **Edit** button in the upper right corner of your dashboard:

 |edit-widget|

-In edit mode, you will be able to:
+In edit mode, you can:

    - **Move widgets using drag-and-drop**: click on the widget you want to move and drop again.
 Helper lines will support you.